 She found her painting niche in 2017.
 She had been painting mostly portraits for years.

 One day, she painted a 6 pack of Coca-Cola.
 She was overwhelmed by how well people responded to it, so she started painting more nostalgic objects.

 She realized that a vintage telephone could remind someone of a first love.
 Sitting by that phone waiting for him or her to call.

-It also calls to the younger generation; old stuff is so vintage and different!
+It also calls to the younger generation; old stuff is so different!

 She paints in oil, from pictures that she takes herself.
-She can spend many hours in back of her camera.
-It’s actually quite exhausting to try and make water droplets stay on a Perrier bottle or three donuts to balance on top of each other.
+She can spend many hours in looking through her camera.
+It’s actually quite exhausting to try and make water droplets stay on a Perrier bottle or trying to make three donuts balance on top of each other.

 When you see her paintings in real life, you realize that although they look like photos they are anything but!
 You can see brushstrokes and so much texture.
 It’s hard not to touch them and “feel” the painting.